 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-But risk factors don't tell us everything.
-Having a known risk factor, or even several risk factors, does not mean that you will get the disease.
+But having a known risk factor, or even several risk factors, does not mean that you will get the disease.
 And some people who get the disease may have few or no known risk factors.

 Lung carcinoids are more common in whites than in African Americans, Asian Americans, or Hispanics/Latinos.

 These tumors are usually found in people about 60 years old, which is slightly younger than the average age for other types of lung cancer.
 But carcinoids can occur in people of almost any age.
-Although it is rare, lung carcinoid tumors are sometimes even found in children.
+Although it’s rare, lung carcinoid tumors are sometimes even found in children.

 Multiple endocrine neoplasia type 1

-Most people with lung carcinoid tumors do not have a family history of this type of cancer, but a tendency to develop lung carcinoid tumors can be inherited.
+Most people with lung carcinoid tumors do not have a family history of this type of cancer, but having others in your family who had lung carcinoid tumors can increase your risk.
 In rare cases, several family members have been diagnosed with this cancer.
-But because this cancer is so uncommon, the risk is still low.
+The overall risk is still low because this cancer is so uncommon.